 2

-8. Query a SystemLink data service for the data you want visualize, analyze, or process.
+8. Query a SystemLink data service for the data you want to visualize, analyze, or process.

-For example, if you want to query the Test Monitor service for test results in ascending order, your code may look like the following:
+To query the Test Monitor service for test results in ascending order, you can use the following code:

 results_api = ResultsApi(api_client=ApiClient(http_client_config))